-What is Bacterial Biofilms ?
+What are Bacterial Biofilms ?

 Biofilms are sessile communities of microorganisms attached to a biotic or abiotic surface and enclosed in a self-produced extracellular polymer matrix.
 Biofilms are more frequently associated with chronic diseases due particularly to an increased resistance to both conventional biocides and host immune system.
 Microorganisms that form biofilms include bacteria, fungi and protists.